 - ↧ 372 m

 The trail heads northeast across the Långfjället plateau.
 After a short distance, it passes an information board about Carl Linnaeus's 1734 visit and a nearby falcon trapping site.
-Around 5 km in, the path reaches its highest point just south of Jakobshöjden, with clear views of Storvätteshogna (1,204 m).
+Around 5 km in, the path reaches its highest point just south of Jakobshöjden, with clear views of Storvätteshogna 1,204 m (3,950 ft).
 It then descends toward Hävlingen, passing Särsjöbäcken at about 8 km, where a viewpoint overlooks Töfsingdalen National Park and Lake Hävlingen.

-Continuing, the trail follows a moraine ridge between Hävlingen and Särsjön, where Särsjöbäcken is available for shelter.
-Further on, you will find an additional shelter in Kronstugan.
-The trail passes through forest before ascending to the Slagusjön wind shelter.
-The final section to Storrödtjärn Mountain Cabin in Långfjällets Nature Reserve is rocky and uneven.
+Continuing, the trail follows a moraine ridge between Hävlingen and Särsjön, with shelter available at Särsjöbäcken.
+Further on, Kronstugan offers an additional rest stop.
+The route passes through forest before ascending to the wind shelter at Slagusjön.
+The final stretch to Storrödtjärn Mountain Cabin in Långfjällets Nature Reserve is rocky and uneven.

 - 1 Särsjöbäcken (250m off trail eastward).